TV & Movies

-In the following scene, T’Challa kissed Nakia (Lupita Nyong’o).
+The first film culminated in T’Challa’s triumph over Erik Killmonger (Michael B. Jordan), who assumed the throne after beating T’Challa in a previous showdown and set up a romance with Nakia (Lupita Nyong’o).
 And the very last scene before the end credits showed T’Challa and Shuri (Letitia Wright) in California, where he said they would bring Wakanda’s advanced technology and innovations to America via the Wakandan International Outreach Center.

 On Dec.
 10, 2020, Marvel Studios President Kevin Feige announced that they won’t recast T’Challa. “[Boseman’s] portrayal of T’Challa the Black Panther is iconic and transcends any iteration of the character in any other medium from Marvel’s past, and it’s for that reason that we will not recast the character,” he said.
 “However, to honor the legacy that Chad helped us build, we want to continue to explore the world of Wakanda and all the rich and varied characters introduced in the first film.”